nchristopherSFDC/openTok-Salesforce/CONTRIBUTING.md

 # Contributing Guidelines

-For anyone looking to get involved to this project, we are glad to hear from you.
+For anyone looking to get involved to this project, I am glad to hear from you.
 Here are a few types of contributions that we would be interested in hearing about.

 *  Bug fixes